manwar/theweeklychallenge/content/blog/perl-weekly-challenge-016.md

 ### NEW MEMBERS

-1) Simon Miner, Perl5 hacker, Software engineer and educator from Boston, MA, USA.
+1) Simon Miner, Perl hacker, Software engineer and educator from Boston, MA, USA.
 He has used Perl for over 20 years, mostly for web development.

 Check out other [team](/team) members.